 Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

-Geometric Evaporation: Solving the Primordial Black
+Geometric Evaporation of Primordial Black Holes

 Raghu Kulkarni